-The third volume of Wonder Woman followed Infinite Crisis and ran from 2006 to 2010.
+The third volume of Wonder Woman after Infinite Crisis that ran from 2006 to 2010.
 The book initially had very rapid writer turn over before settling on Gail Simone.
-The quickly changing writers and the requirement for several of them to tie into the Amazons Attack crossover led to several inconsistencies and dropped plotlines.
+The quickly changing writers and the requirement for several of them to tie into the Amazons Attack! crossover led to several inconsistencies and dropped plotlines.
 The writers on Volume 3 are:

 Volume 3 ended at the 600th issue of the combined Wonder Woman Volumes, with the 600th issue being considered a celebration of Wonder Woman and addition to Vol 1 rather than continuation of Vol 3.
 The issue was used as a lead in to Wonder Woman: Odyssey.

 Tropes included in Wonder Woman volume three:

 - Ambadassador: Diana is the ambassador of Themyscira and one of the world's premier superheroes.

 - Baleful Polymorph: The bestiamorphs are men Circe transformed into her animalistic slaves against their will.

 - King Incognito: Diana tries living as a U.S. citizen outside of costume instead of openly being Wonder Woman at all times.

 - Lady Land: Themyscira (a.k.a.
 Paradise Island) is still a land of women, but the "paradise" aspects get tossed out the window with the Darker and Edgier retool of the Amazons which led to Amazons Attack.
 The concept of the island as a paradise and refuge was being brought back before the book was cancelled to make way for Wonder Woman: Odyssey